 (b) Describe and discuss other key aspects of program performance goals that were not discussed in (a).

 The initial RFP process, while successful, will likely not achieve the 2010 program savings targets.
-The Companies are planning a second competitive RFP process in the 4th Quarter of 2010.
+The Companies are planning a second competitive RFP process in December, 2010.

 (c) Forecast of net energy impacts.